compressmodels/compressmodels.github.io/_posts/2025-06-06-realtime-fraud-detection.md

 #### Model Training

 The critical item for fraud detection classification model is to achieve sufficiently high recall.
-For each model we choose the maximal precision that we can get while achieving a minimal recall of 75%.
+For each model we choose the maximal precision that we can get while achieving a minimal recall of 75% on our validation set.
 We do this because the cost of missing a fraudulent transaction is higher than the cost of incorrectly labeling a safe transaction as fraudulent.

-We achieve the following precision and recall for our various model architectures:
+We achieve the following precision and recall for our various model architectures (on a withheld test set):

 |    | Architecture   |   Precision |   Recall |
 |---:|:---------------|------------:|---------:|